zi-hui/tp/docs/DeveloperGuide.md

 1. Add a recipe into Kitchen Helper
     1. Prerequisites: List all the ingredient using the `listingredient all` command.
     1. Test case: `addrecipe /n warm milk /i HL Milk:1:Dairy`\
-    Expected: Entry can be found using `listingredient all` command.
+    Expected: Entry can be found using `listrecipe all` command.

 #### F.7.
 List recipe
 1. List Recipe